 Water services that are South of 600 North have a water hardness of 8 grains per gallon.

-Water services that are North of 600 North have a water hardness of 10 grains per gallon.
+Water services North of 600 North have a water hardness of 10 grains per gallon.

 Preventing Water Contamination, What Every Water User Should Know!